imagry/Inertial_Localization/implementation_notes.md

   - X position: 670.500340
   - Y position: 504.368338
   - YAW angle: 0.778360

+The B10 task is now fully completed!
+We've successfully transitioned from temporarily commenting out control-related code to completely removing it from the codebase.
+This final step ensures we have a clean, focused repository dedicated solely to inertial localization functionality.

 ## Previous Update - B7 & B8 Progress (July 27, 2025)